 Instructor: Scott Emerson

 Homework 3

+Total score：79.5

+excellent

 This homework builds on the analyses performed in homeworks #1 and #2, As such, all questions relate to associations among death from any cause, serum low density lipoprotein (LDL) levels, age, and sex in a population of generally healthy elderly subjects in four U.S. communities.
 This homework uses the subset of information that was collected to examine MRI changes in the brain.
 The data can be found on the class web page (follow the link to Datasets) in the file labeled mri.txt.
 Documentation is in the file mri.pdf.
 See homework #1 for additional information.